 When I cook a whole turkey, I’ll save the carcass (yes, I know the word carcass sounds gross) and boil it to until it renders turkey stock and then I’ll freeze the stock to use for soups just as this One Pot Ham Potato and Bean Soup, One Pot Jambalaya with Shrimp and Andouille Sausage and One Pot Corn and Crab Chowder.
 But, you can use canned chicken broth and still get a great tasting ham and bean soup!

 How to Make One Pot Ham, Potato and Bean Soup

 *The full recipe is at the bottom of this post.

-I usually make this One Pot Ham, Potato and Bean Soup after I’ve baked a ham so I can use the ham bone.
-Or, freeze the ham bone for later use.
-I’ve also boiled the ham bone, froze the ham stock and added chicken bouillon cubes to it to make this soup.
+I usually make this ham bone bean and potato soup after I’ve baked my Cranberry Orange Baked Ham so I can use the ham bone.
+Or, just freeze the ham bone to make the soup later.

 This flavorful One Pot Ham, Potato and Bean Soup is not difficult to make will little clean up!
 It will put smiles on your family’s faces while filling their bellies with veggies, legumes and tasty goodness.
 Add a nice piece of Homemade Artisan Bread and you’ll have a great tasting dinner to feed your family.